cap-js/docs/java/consumption-api.md

 }
 ```

+For actions and functions, the `cds-maven-plugin` generates specific interfaces for services in the CDS mdel.
+These service interfaces provide Java methods each action and function, which can be used to trigger the corresponding event.
+For further details, see [Trigger Action or Function](./application-services#trigger-action-or-function).

 ## Services Accepting CQN Queries { #cdsservices}

 The most used services in CAP are the CQN-based services.
 The most prominent of these are the Application Service, Persistence Service, and Remote Service.